 January is one of my favourite months in Japan.
 It is one of the driest months of the year and probably the sunniest in Winter.
-Between the weather and the festive atmosphere, as New Year’s is as big in Japan as Christmas is in Ireland, Japan is a great place to be in the first weeks of the New Year.
+Between the weather and the festive atmosphere – New Year’s is as big in Japan as Christmas is in Ireland – Japan is a great place to be in the first weeks of the New Year.

 There are so many New Year traditions, customs and practices in Japan.
 Some are celebrated on New Year’s day itself, but many can still be celebrated throughout the month of January.
-I previously wrote about my love of the Daruma doll custom, due to it being the first New Year tradition I ever practised in Japan, but my actual favourite custom is that of Shishimai.
+I previously wrote about my love of the Daruma doll custom, due to it being the first New Year tradition I ever practised in Japan.
+Another New Year custom I really enjoy is shishimai.

-Every year you can see Lion Dance performers at various Shinto temples, but we like to enjoy the experience at my favourite kaiseki restaurant in Kawagoe; Fukutomi.
+For many years we enjoyed the experience of Shishimai at a kaiseki restaurant in Kawagoe; Fukutomi.
 The rooms in the kaiseki are private and the lion dance performer and his companion (whose role I am not sure of!) come into the room accompanied by a traditional Japanese flute player.
 When my older two were smaller they were terrified of the Shishimai, but they have become accustomed over the years.
 The Lion Dance performer bites at the heads of the adults, or children who are not too scared, to bring extra luck for the coming year.
 It is a very interesting and unique experience.

 What New Year’s customs do you enjoy in your home country or the country you are currently living in?